Sarvihaara/Console-game/README.md

 The game is over when there are no possible matches left, at which point the player can start a new game.

+As displayed in the demo, for faster gameplay it is possible to combine directions and `o` to move the cursor to desired positions, select the desired two bricks and switch them at the same time, all in one command.

 # Demo

 ![Demo](./demo.gif)